 When a college class is taken outside of the regular school day and the student's WLJSHS schedule is not affected, the student may opt to exclude the course and grade from his/her official WLJSHS transcript.
+This includes courses taken in the summer.
 Advantages and disadvantages to this option may be discussed with the student's counselor.